Aaronrmoreno/aaronrmoreno.github.io/3-AXISVISUALLAB.md

 <br>

-## Note: We are working on a new and improve website for Axis, because of this the archive of the project is provisionally hosted in my partner website:
+## Note: We are currently working on a new and improved website for Axis.
+In the meantime, the project archive is temporarily hosted on my partner's website:

 # [Axis.Visual Lab](https://miltonraggivinueza.godaddysites.com/axis-visual-lab)